cosmic-horizon/groups-ui/README.md

 3. `yarn dev` to run the repo
 4. (optional) `yarn storybook` to see component examples

-## Install Regen Ledger
+## Install Qwoyn Network binary

-`make install-local-ledger` - this will install the regen ledger binary to `local-ledger/regen` in order to be used by other makefile commands.
-Note: this will wipe any existing local regen ledger data
+`make install-local-qwoyn` - this will install the Qwoyn Network binary to `local-ledger/qwoynd` in order to be used by other makefile commands.
+Note: this will wipe any existing local Qwoyn Network data

 ## Makefile commands